7 Nutrient-Packed Foods To Eat When You’re Pregnant

 Whole grains like oats, millet and wheat are a great source of calories and carbohydrates for expectant women.
 In particular, quinoa provides a superfood of nutrition.

 It’s made up of a significant amount of iron, potassium, folate, B vitamins, vitamin E, and magnesium.
 It’s also a rich source of plant protein.

 Protein is an important nutrient for you to increase during your pregnancy.
 It is literally the building block of every muscle, organ, and tissue in the body, making it vital for a developing baby.

 Specifically, lean beef or pork will provide you with essential iron and B-vitamins that you need more of during gestation.
 Chicken is also a great source of high quality protein in any diet.
 Aim to eat at least 1-2 high-protein foods at each meal, and you’ll be well on your way to getting what your baby needs.

-Adding dairy products into your pregnancy diet will not only boost your protein intake, but it will also give you another source of B vitamins, calcium, potassium and magnesium.
-On top of those, yogurt contains gut-healthy probiotics, or good bacteria that promote a healthy digestive tract.
+Adding dairy products into your pregnancy diet will not only boost your protein intake, but will also give you another source of B vitamins, calcium, potassium, and magnesium.
+On top of those, yogurt contains gut-healthy probiotics or good bacteria that promote a healthy digestive tract.